glue-viz/glue/doc/customizing_guide/toolbar.rst

   tool that has the same ``tool_id`` as an existing tool already implemented in glue, you will get an error.

 * ``action_text``: a string describing the tool.
-This is shown in the status bar at the bottom of the viewer whenever the button is active.
+This is not currently used, but would be the text that would appear if the tool was accessible by a menu.

 * ``tool_tip``: this should be a string that will be shown when the user hovers above the button in the toolbar.
 This can include instructions on how to use